Side effects of chemotherapy

 What can you do?

-• Anti-sickness medicines are frequently given to prevent sickness occurring.
+• Anti-sickness medicines are often given to prevent feelings of sickness.
 It is important to take your medicine for nausea exactly as prescribed.
 Check with your doctor or nurse if you can drive while you are taking these medicines.

-• If nausea (feeling sick) or vomiting (being sick) persists longer than 24 hours, contact your oncology nurse or doctor.
+• If nausea (feeling sick) or vomiting (being sick) goes on for longer than 24 hours, contact your oncology nurse or doctor.

 • If you feel sick, try some of these ideas: